dimitri-nicolo/calico/RELEASING.md

    git commit -m "Updates for release vX.Y.Z"
    ```

-1. Push your branch and open a pull request to the upstream release-vX.Y branch.
+1. Push your branch and open a pull request to the upstream release-calient-vX.Y branch.
 Get it reviewed and wait for it to pass CI.

 1. Run the following on your local branch in order to build the release
    at the newly created commit.